When is Allegheny Technologies Incorporated (ATI) going to be good investment?

 Allegheny Technologies Incorporated (NYSE:ATI) trade information

-Despite being -5.92% in the red today, the stock has traded in the green over the last five days, with the highest price hit on Monday, Sep 28 when the ATI stock price touched $9.77-1 or saw a rise of 10.54%.
-Year-to-date, Allegheny Technologies Incorporated shares have moved -57.7%, while the 5-day performance has seen it change -5.21%.
-Over the past 30 days, the shares of Allegheny Technologies Incorporated (NYSE:ATI) have changed 1.04%.
-Short interest in the company has seen 11.58 Million shares shorted with days to cover at 4.23.
+Sporting 4.01% in the green today, the stock has traded in the green over the last five days, with the highest price hit on Monday, Sep 28 when the ATI stock price touched $9.77-1 or saw a rise of 1.84%.
+Year-to-date, Allegheny Technologies Incorporated shares have moved -53.58%, while the 5-day performance has seen it change 2.46%.
+Over the past 30 days, the shares of Allegheny Technologies Incorporated (NYSE:ATI) have changed 9.98%.
+Short interest in the company has seen 11.58 Million shares shorted with days to cover at 4.21.

 Allegheny Technologies Incorporated (ATI) estimates and forecasts